jamestiotio/sentiENTERPRIZE/README.md

 ## Future Work

 - Basic quality-of-life improvements (UI interactions)
+- Custom dashboard functionality
+- Exporting company's data in CSV/JSON format
 - Add a "summary of relevant recent notable happenings/events in terms of transactions/inventory/stocks/demand for the company" page/activity (content determined heuristically or algorithmically)
 - Add an announcement feature to be distributed to all users of a specific company (displayed as a scrolling upper banner)
-- Search function for inventory management
+- Search function using search bar for inventory management
-- Custom sorting options for inventory management
+- Custom sorting options using custom filters for inventory management
-- Barcode scanner for inventory management
+- Barcode scanner for inventory management (with bulk-scan capabilities)
 - Add, edit and delete transactions to POS system
 - Animations?
 (Options: liquid swipe animation using After Effects, animated background of wobbly canvas, circular fill reveal, folding cells, gooey cells, collapse animation, and login transitions)
 - Fragment-based curved bottom navigation bar